asfaload/asfald-action/README.md

 # asfald-action

-Installs asfald so you can more safely download github releases artifacts.
+Installs `asfald` so you can more safely download github releases artifacts.

+`asfald` will validate the chekcsums of downloaded files against checksums files published by the project as well as the checksums files mirrored on another server.
+This increase your confidence that the files were not tampered with.

 ```yaml
 name: Asfald Action Demo